NoahBurkholder/wiki-noah/docs/code.md

 ## Enumerators

-Forget what we said about coroutines, Enums are going to be your new **bester** friends.
+Forget what we said about coroutines, Enumerators (Enums) are going to be your new *bester* friends.

 They're essentially just numbers with names, which means you can make checks more clear and easy to understand. *Computationally they're just integers* (very light), but to your eyes they have nice word-names!
 (Wow!)

 This means in the future you can avoid checking if an object exists on a layer with `LayerMask.NameToLayer("GrossString")`.

-This fucking method compares a complex data type with no regard for our performance.
-Don't use strings for IDing things ever again! use Enums instead!
+Okay.
+I'm just gonna stop for a second and be angry because this fucking method compares a compound data type with no regard for our performance.
+Don't use strings for identifying things ever again!
+Use Enumerators instead!
 They're just integers!
 But they're kinda not!

 Here's an example of a perfect utilization - keeping track of the indices of your layers.

+For those of you who don't know - [Unity](unity.md) keeps track of your game layers using integers, because it's very efficient.
+These indices - the first 7 of which are reserved - are tied to your layer, and the name of it which you assign and interface with as a designer in the inspector.

-Let's start with a BAD piece of code.
+Let's start with a **bad** piece of code.
 I've commented the badness so you know how bad it is.

 ```c#
 if (gameObject.layer == 10) // What is this???!!!!
 Might've been clear when you wrote it, but not after 3 months.